4sh/datamaintain/README.md

 - MongoDB

-Your DMBS is not in the list?
-Feel free to write a driver for it, following the [documentation](docs/how-to-write-a-driver.md).
+Your DMBS is not in that list?
+Feel free to write a driver for it, following the [documentation](docs/how-to-write-a-driver.md)!

 ## How to use Datamaintain?